EndPointCorp/end-point-blog/2018/07/17/recommender-mxnet.html.md

 One cool thing we can do with the latent vectors, is to measure how similar they are in terms of appealing to certain users.
 To do that we can use a so-called **cosine similarity**.
 The subject is very clearly described by Christian S. Perone [in his blog post](http://blog.christianperone.com/2013/09/machine-learning-cosine-similarity-for-vector-space-models-part-iii/).

-If you don't feel like reading it, let me just briefly explain that it makes use of the angle between the two vectors and returns its cosine.
+It makes use of the angle between the two vectors and returns its cosine.
 Notice that it only cares about the angle between the vectors, and **not** their magnitudes.
 The codomain of the cosine function is `<-1, 1>` and so is for the *cosine similarity* as well.
 It translates to our sense of similarity quite naturally: `-1` meaning “the total opposite” and `1` meaning “exactly the same”.

 We can trivially implement the function as a product of the dot products of the vectors normalized to units:

 ```python
 def cos_similarity(vec1, vec2):
     return mx.nd.dot(vec1, vec2) / (F.norm(vec1) * F.norm(vec2))
 ```

 We can use the new measurement to rank the jokes in terms of how close they are.
-Here's a function that takes a joke id and returns list of ids along with the similarity ratings:
+Here’s a function that takes a joke ID and returns list of IDs along with the similarity ratings:

 ```python
 def get_scores(joke_id):